ValdryanIvandito/cardano-basic-transaction-guide/3-metadata.md

 ## Create JSON Metadata

+**Note:** To create JSON metadata, you can choose to use either Vim or Nano.

+### Using Vim

 ```bash
 vim metadata.json
 ```

-**Hint:**
+**Intructions:**

-1. press i
+1. press 'i' to enter insert mode
-2. Following is example metadata in form a message with code 674
+2. Copy and paste the example metadata provided below:

 ```JSON
 {